 From time to time, we are involved in various legal proceedings arising from activities in the normal course of business.
+We also have received and may in the future receive claims asserting we are or may be infringing, misappropriating, or otherwise violating third party intellectual property rights.
 We are not presently a party to any litigation the outcome of which, we believe, if determined adversely to us, would individually or taken together have a material adverse effect on our business, financial condition, results of operations, and prospects.
 Defending any legal proceedings is costly and can impose a significant burden on management and employees.
 The results of any current or future litigation cannot be predicted with certainty, and regardless of the outcome, litigation can have an adverse impact on us because of defense and settlement costs, diversion of management resources, and other factors.